 Now, in what we should probably call Coplin II, the Court of Appeals has issued a ruling on a post-decree appeal by Wife, on a completely unrelated issue.
 It’s an issue that most family law attorneys have litigated at some point, owing to the lack of appellate authority to clarify the matter – when an account is divided between spouses, what happens to any increases or decreases in the value of that account between the date of the divorce and the date of division?
 Should the account value increase also be divided between spouses?

 In Coplin,1In re: Marriage of Coplin (Colo.App.
-2020) (Unpublished Decision)., to equalize the division of the marital estate the wife was awarded about $565.7K from the husband’s Wayne State retirement account, and the husband was awarded the other $234.6K of the balance.
+No. 19CA0637, Aug.
+27, 2020) (Unpublished Decision). to equalize the division of the marital estate the wife was awarded about $565.7K from the husband’s Wayne State retirement account, and the husband was awarded the other $234.6K of the balance.
 Both amounts were expressed in dollar terms.

 The parties were to cooperate to effect the division of that account, using a QDRO (Qualified Domestic Relations Order), but for some unexplained reason, the distribution was delayed by almost a full year.
 Although the account value upon division was not stated, presumably it was higher, as the wife filed a post-decree motion seeking a 70.68% share of the account value increase.
 She reasoned that her $565.7K share of the account comprised 70.68% of the value at the time of dissolution.

-The trial court denied the wife’s motion, finding that the account was actually awarded to the husband, and the wife was only awarded a fixed dollar amount.
-Therefore, as account holder, the husband was entitled to the account value increase between the divorce hearing and the formal division of the account.
+The trial court denied the wife’s motion, finding that the account was actually awarded to the husband, including any appreciation in value, and the wife was only awarded a fixed dollar amount.
+And when the account appreciated, the husband was entitled to that increase between the divorce hearing and the formal division of the account.
 The wife appealed.

 The Court of Appeals reversed, on the grounds that the trial court did not award the retirement account to the husband, but merely the $234.6K remaining after paying the wife her share.
 And with that finding, the Court could then do what was right as to the account value increase, without being locked in by specific language from the holding.
 And that meant sharing the enhancement.

 The appellate court first noted the obvious – had the retirement account been divided immediately at dissolution, the wife would have undeniably have been entitled to the increase she was seeking: “Had the $565,662.60 been transferred to wife at the time of permanent orders, any change in value would be hers.”
 Coplin.2In re: Marriage of Coplin, ¶ 10 (Colo.App.
-2020) (Unpublished Decision).
+No. 19CA0637, Aug.
+27, 2020) (Unpublished Decision).

 The Court then analogized to the policy behind the “time rule” formula used to divide defined benefit pension plans, under which the nonemployee spouse shares in whatever increased benefits may accrue in the delay between being awarded her share, and actually receiving it, and concluded: